orensk/League-of-Legends-Pro-Data-Analysis/README.md

 # League-of-Legends-Pro-Data-Analysis
+<iframe src="assets/Summoner's_Rift_Update_Map.html" width=600 height=400 frameBorder=0></iframe>

 ## Does Team Side Affect Gameplay Outcomes?
-I will be doing analysis on League of Legends Pro Game Data from 2022. <br> In League of Legends you play on either the Red side or the Blue side.
-While these sides are intended to be perfectly balanced, there are a few ways in which the map and camera orientation can affect gameplay.
+I will be doing analysis on League of Legends Pro Game Data from 2022. <br> In League of Legends you play on either the Red side or the Blue side of the map.
+While these sides are intended to be perfectly balanced and mirrored sides, there are a few ways in which the map and camera orientation can affect gameplay.
 I intend to analyze whether or not there are visible effects on outcomes such as:
 - Winrate
 - Objective control
 - Gold accumulation